Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 Whilst pilot lights are much more rare in modern gas appliances, they still exist.

-Leaks are one cause for a pilot light to keep going out.
+A leak is one cause for a pilot light to keep going out.

 An intermittent pilot light becomes a problem because if left unnoticed, gas will keep flowing out of the leak location, accumulating in your kitchen or other space.